susam/dotfiles/docs/debian-setup.md

         sudo apt-get -y install make gcc gcc-doc doxygen sudo apt-get -y install g++
-        sudo apt-get -y install python3 python3-pip python3-venv
+        sudo apt-get -y install python3-pip python3-venv

  3. Install useful packages.

         sudo apt-get -y install tree unrar unzip sudo apt-get -y install texlive texlive-latex-extra
-        sudo apt-get -y install rtorrent gimp libav-tools sudo apt-get -y fonts-symbola
+        sudo apt-get -y install rtorrent gimp libav-tools sudo apt-get -y install fonts-symbola

-Note: Installation of `texlive-latex-extra` is required to install the `titlesec` package for LaTeX that I often rely on.
-I also rely on the `marvosym` package but that is already available via `texlive-fonts-recommended` which `texlive` depends on.

 Note: Installation of `fonts-symbola` is necessary to display emoji characters in the terminal correctly.
 For example, without this package, the command

-    printf "\xf0\x9f\x8d\xba\n"
+    printf '\xf0\x9f\x8d\xba\n'

-outputs a square box with `01F37A` in it, the Unicode code point of BEER MUG (`:beer:`).
+outputs a square box with `01F37A` written in it, the Unicode code point of BEER MUG (`:beer:`).
 With this package, the character is rendered in the terminal as a beer mug, although the quality and details of the font leave a lot to be desired.

 Enable Hinting
 --------------

 The following steps enable font hinting in XFCE 4.10 on Debian 8.0.

  1. Go to Settings > Appearance > Fonts.